 A storyboard is a fundamental framework around which the entire construction of the film is done.

-Much of the work in making a film is in setting up a storyboard, especially given that it saves a lot of time and organization work in the long run.
+Much of the work in making a film is in setting up a storyboard, especially given that it saves a lot of time and organizational work in the long run.

 A good storyboard allows the filmmaker to emphasize on-camera work while shooting the film.